jannickbath/template-extractor-archives/onepager-nav/README.md

 - New module controller
 - New entry in tl_modules
 - Template for the module
+- JS for navigation
+- SCSS for navigation

 > This is part of the [Template Extractor Archives Repository](https://gitlab.lupcom.de/jbath/template-extractor-archives)